*Note: Contains Plot Spoilers*

 Julie may have in fact been the composer all along under her husband’s name.

-There’s a meditative quality to the cinematography with the heightened blues
+There’s a meditative quality to the cinematography with the heightened blues invading

-soundtrack.
-Using music to suggest her state of mind, we watch as Julie sinks back into
+music to suggest her state of mind, we watch as Julie sinks back into the pool, gets into

-the pool, gets into the fetal position and then exits the pool like a fetus being reborn—
+the fetal position and then exits the pool like a fetus being reborn—the water serving as

-the water serving as a baptismal life force.
-Binoche’s magnificent performance is the
+a baptismal life force.
+Binoche’s magnificent performance is the strongest of the three

-strongest of the three films and as Ebert notes, the film is an “anti-tragedy”—it solidifies
+films and as Ebert notes, the film is an “anti-tragedy”—it solidifies Kieslowski in his

-Kieslowski in his “post-feminist” phase that
+“post-feminist” phase that

-Senses of Cinema said marked his later
+Senses of Cinema said marked his later female-centric works

-female-centric works and it’s fascinating that this usage of liberty is to show its limits
+and it’s fascinating that this usage of liberty is to show its limits and not offer the

 Bridget Jones type of female proclamation of independence.
+Kieslowski seems

-Kieslowski seems to reason that true liberty isn’t possible after all.
-Annette Insdorf
+to reason that true liberty isn’t possible after all.
+Annette Insdorf notes that Julie must

-notes that Julie must open herself up to her immediate environment and those around
+open herself up to her immediate environment and those around her, as there’s an

-her, as there’s an obligation to life continuing that goes against the idea of true liberty,
+obligation to life continuing that goes against the idea of true liberty, which Kieslowski

-which Kieslowski embraces.
+embraces.

 2) White